What does the Bible say?

 Paul said: "the poison of asps (an asp is a deadly viper) is under their lips: Whose mouth is full of cursing and bitterness" Romans 3:14, American KJV

-Instead, fill your heart, your mind, your eyes, ears and mouth with scripture.
+Instead of garbage, fill your heart, mind, eyes, ears and mouth with scripture.
 Form the habit of reading scripture aloud to yourself and others, Nehemiah 8:8, Proverbs 1:20-23, 1 Thessalonians 5:27.
-When your heart is full of scripture your mouth will stop your christian cussing.
+When your heart and mind are full of scripture your mouth will stop your christian cussing.

 The Grace of God